What Western Medical Research Says About Acupuncture

 Another review concluded there was high-level evidence supporting acupuncture as a treatment for major depressive disorder in pregnant women.

-2013 study found that those who underwent a 20-minute acupuncture session experienced a reduction in anxiety and improved memory immediately afterward compared to those who didn’t receive acupuncture treatments.
+A 2013 study found that those who underwent a 20-minute acupuncture session experienced a reduction in anxiety and improved memory immediately afterward compared to those who didn’t receive acupuncture treatments.

 Research continues, exploring the findings of these studies and reviews for acupuncture, and the results are promising.
 From anxiety to inflammation and pain, there are many potential applications for this ancient therapy.